 A Trusted Online Homework Solution

-As the market-leading independent online learning solution, WebAssign is the only online instructional provider that partners with all major textbook publishers.
+As the market-leading online learning solution, WebAssign is the only online instructional provider that partners with all major textbook publishers.
 And, we are the only education technology company offering an unsurpassed range of customizable precoded questions covering every course from preparatory chemistry through physical chemistry, along with easy-to-use tools that enable instructors to create the perfect companion to any course.

 A Textbook by a Veteran Author